Blog

 In this episode of the Unboxing Fulfillment podcast, host Harry Drajpuch interviews David Teeple, Director of Client Services at Sedlak Supply Chain Consultants.
 Sedlak is a comprehensive supply chain and distribution logistics advisory firm that has been in business since 1958.

 As a supply chain professional, you need to better understand how current automation movements can impact your business.
-This video, which is a recorded session from Sedlak’s 2023 virtual event series, Balancing People, Systems and Automation, looks at which processes are being automated within the supply chain, as well as the importance of data, and […]
+Automation in the Supply Chain from Processes to Robotics, which is a recorded session from Sedlak’s 2023 virtual event series, Balancing People, Systems and Automation, looks at which processes are being automated within the supply chain, as […]